 A secondary consideration is that of helping the targeted company suffer the least amount of expense or damage necessary to fend off the hostile takeover.
 However, that secondary consideration runs a distant second to the primary goal of thwarting the takeover.

 Two popular killer bee strategies are the Pac-Man Defense and the People Poison Pill.

 The “Pac-Man Defense” is a particularly aggressive takeover defense strategy, one in which the target company attempts to turn the tables on its potential acquirer.

 As the acquirer is attempting to buy up enough shares to obtain a controlling interest in the target company, the target begins employing the same strategy against the aspiring acquirer – buying up shares of its stock, aiming to gain a controlling interest over the acquiring company.
 Faced with the threat of losing control of its own destiny, the acquirer may back off and abandon its hostile takeover attempt.

 2. People Poison Pill

+We hope you’ve enjoyed reading CFI’s explanation of killer bees.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+To keep learning and advancing your career, the following CFI resources will be helpful: